sermon: God's Creation and Our Works

 Proverbs 29:15 states that a child left to himself brings his mother to shame.
 It is the parent's responsibility to cut back, to restrict, the child's use of free moral agency and redirect it into constructive paths—which the parents can see, but the child cannot.
 Do we not understand that the "child" in these proverbs is us, as well as our children?
 It is.
 And it is what God does first in reference to us (and what we do first in regard to our child) that enables us (and them—that is, our children) to mature properly and to be freed from slavery to foolishness and shame.
 If parents do little or nothing, the child grows physically, but the foolishness remains.

-I John 3:3 And every man that has this hope in Him [that is, to be like God] purifies himself, even as He [God] is pure.
+I John 3:3 And everyone who has this hope in Him [that is, to be like God] purifies himself, even as He [God] is pure.

 I said earlier that some misconstrued some of the things that I said in that previous sermon.
 And I am sorry that I did not give it clearly enough.
 That is why I am giving it again.
 And it fits right into the Days of Unleavened Bread here, because we are talking about coming out of sin—missing the mark, being immature children and growing up to be an adult by yielding to the persuasions of God.
 We are not relieved of any responsibility whatever with God as Creator and manipulating us, trying to persuade us to use our free moral agency to follow what He wants us to follow.